PostHog/posthog.com/contents/docs/self-host/configure/using-altinity-cloud.md

 ### Using internal Kafka

-Deployment using Kafka managed by Posthog Helm chart requires three steps:
+To deploy using a version of Kafka managed by the PostHog Helm chart, follow these three steps:

 1. [Deploy helm](/docs/self-host) initially with the following values.yaml: